boozec/dcariotti.me/content/_index.md

 enrolled in a Master's degree program at the [University of Bologna](https://cs.unibo.it).

 I hacked in many languages before starting work, but PHP will always have a piece of my heart.
-Now I'm focusing on Python/JS for work and C++ and Rust for love.
+Now I'm focusing on Python and Rust.

 I'm a beer lover (as you can see from the picture above page) and an amateur cook.